Talia178/Database_Management_Project/README.md

-# Database Management Project using MySQL on phpAdmin
+# Database Management Project using MySQL on phpMyAdmin

 # Introduction
 As part of my portfolio, I am excited to present a SQL project showcasing my database management and query optimization skills.
 This project demonstrates my ability to design, implement, and manipulate databases using the MySQL relational database management system.